Being Energy Efficient

 There is no way to completely stop heat or energy loss but there are ways to significantly reduce it.
-Taking out your old windows and replacing with energy efficient ones can help you save on your energy bill, and completely change the efficiency of your home.
+Taking out your old windows and replacing with energy efficient ones can help you save on your energy bill.
+As a result this will completely change the efficiency of your home for the better.

 How do energy efficient windows work?

-A cold draft is a certain signal of an inefficient window, however, gaps or cracks in or around the window are now not the only reason that drafts can occur.
+A cold draft is a sure sign of an inefficient window.
+However, gaps or cracks in or around the window are not the only reason that drafts can occur.
 While a good fitted and mounted window is very important, so are the panes and frames.

 Heat always flows towards the cold.
 Therefore, window glass will absorb the heat from your home and radiate it onto the colder outside surface.
 In the winter, the heat generated by your heating system is lost directly through cold, inefficient window panes and window frames.

 Energy-efficient windows are made up of higher insulating material to preserve heat in winter and reduce leakage of cold, air-conditioned air in the summer.
-Energy-efficient windows include multiple layers of efficient glass with a reflective coating.
+These new more energy-efficient windows include multiple layers of efficient glass with a reflective coating.
 Commonly the space between the glass is filled with gas which helps reduce leakage of indoor heat to the outside.